Independent Expert by Experience

-Sarah was a Non-Executive Director of the NIHR Applied Research Collaboration (ARC) East of England from 2011-2019.
-Her role on the ARC Board was to champion Patient and Public Involvement (PPI) in research.
+She was a Non-Executive Director of the NIHR Applied Research Collaboration (ARC) East of England from 2011-2019 where her role was to champion Patient and Public Involvement (PPI).
+In addition, she has worked with the Eastern Academic Health Science Network on several mental health related projects and is a member of the East of England Citizens’ Senate.

-She co-founded and co-lead the PROMISE (Proactive Management of Integrated Services and Environments) project from 2014-2017.
-The impact of this coproduced quality improvement programme was to significantly reduce the use of physical interventions within the CPFT.
+Sarah joined Board of national Mind in 2011.
+Her responsibilities, as trustee for nine years, included overseeing the strategic and general management of the charity.
+Following the publication of Mind’s crisis care report, she co-founded PROMISE (Proactive Management of Integrated Services and Environments) in 2013.
+The impact of this three-year quality improvement programme was to significantly reduce the use of physical interventions within the Cambridgeshire and Peterborough Foundation Trust.

 Condition interest or area of knowledge